ThemeHackers/APRPT/README.md

 1.  🎭 **The Phantom (Advertising & Spoofing)**: Mimicking Apple devices to trigger UI popups and "phantom" presence.
 (Derived from `AppleBLE`)
 2.  ⚔️ **The Aggressor (Active Protocol Control)**: Establishing raw **L2CAP** connections to hijack device state.
 (Derived from `LibrePods`)

+> **Integration Matrix**: APRPT mixes these strands—using "Phantom" logic for Phishing and "Aggressor" logic for Weaponization (e.g., forcing audio switching).

 ---

 ## 🛠️ **Features & Modes**